akan72/Datafest-2018/README.md

 We will use the median value of jobAgeDays for the same job listings.

 **clicks**
 We will sum all of the clicks from all of the same job listings.
+It is a highly skewed right variable.

+**clicksPerDay**
+A new variable we created by dividing clicks.y by its corresponding day.
+We normalized *clicksPerDay* by using the *fourth root*, since it was the most skewed-right variable we had.

 **Supervising & License**
 We changed the NA values to 0.

 ## Aggregating the Data
-We need to normalize every numeric variable.
-We normalized *clicks* by using cubed root, since it was the most skewed-right variable we had.
-For the remaining numeric variables, we used ______ some function add here pls, except for the binary variables.
+We need to normalize every numeric variable by using the scale function, except for our binary variables.
+We normalized descriptionCharacterLength and description WordCount, clickPerDay, normSalary.

+# R libraries used
+* dplyr
+* tidyverse
+* ggplot2

 ## Machine Learning Methods
 * K-means Clustering -- The Elbow Method
-* Principal Component Analysis
+  -We clustered with characterlength, word count, is many, normsalary, iswinter, isspring, issummer, clicks per day.
+  -stateprovince, country, city, normtitlecategory, educationrequirement, companyId.